AakashPradeep/xStorage/README.md

 * SST or HFile like implementation for storage instead of  HDFS Bloom file and this should be pluggable for each storage/namespace
 * Support range scan
 * Global Index to make search fast so that search across multiple level can be avoided.
+* Support Snapshot

+# where I can be used
+* As a DB for [YARN Resource Manager](https://hortonworks.com/blog/apache-hadoop-yarn-resourcemanager/)
+* As a DB for [Job History Server](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-hs/HistoryServerRest.html)
+* It can be used with any application (app server or web server) to persist its state for example a typical use would be to use with an application running as docker container to persist any local scope data.
+As docker container is ephemeral in nature, it can go down and restart on any node in cloud, storage system like **xStorage** can help it maintain highly consistent state/business data and make the system highly reliable and available.

 # How to use: an example
 ```Java